 Keep practicing your interview skills.
 After you’ve prepared some responses to commonly asked interview questions, practice your answers out loud.
-Scheduling a mock interview appointment with a career development advisor before your next interview can help reduce stress and boost your confidence.
+Scheduling a virtual mock interview appointment with a career development advisor before your next interview can help reduce stress and boost your confidence.
 You’ll get immediate feedback on your responses and tips for highlighting your skills in the best way possible.
 You could also record a mock interview on InterviewStream to take note of your tone and body language as you’re answering questions.
 Keep in mind that 80–93% of communication is nonverbal, and this service provides objective feedback on your interview presence.

 To get more comfortable speaking with professionals and hiring managers, schedule some informational interviews.
 These informal meetings are a way not only to research a particular field, company or industry, but you can expand your professional network as well.
 Start by making connections with CU Boulder alumni on LinkedIn.

 Lastly, you could ask for feedback from employers you’ve interviewed with.
 Feedback from the employer may not be easy to hear at first, but it can be helpful advice for your next interview.
 When asking a hiring manager or human resources professional for their comments, be gracious and thank them for their time and the opportunity to interview with them.

 The job search process can be stressful.
 Staying healthy, physically and mentally, can help you stay energized in your search.
 Prioritize things like getting enough sleep (7-9 hours per night), eating regular and balanced meals, making time for activities you enjoy and connecting with friends and family.